Customer Lifetime Value (CLV)

 - CLV lower than CAC means acquisition is likely unsustainable.

-A commonly referenced benchmark is a 3:1 CLV:CAC ratio.
+A commonly referenced benchmark is a 3:1 CLV ratio.
 In simple terms, that means a customer generates three times the value it costs to acquire them.

 However, this is not a universal rule.
-The right ratio depends on your business model, margin, cash flow, growth stage, sales cycle, retention rate, and payback period.
+The right ratio depends on the business model, margin, cash flow, growth stage, sales cycle, retention rate, and payback period.

 The real goal is not to chase a fixed benchmark.
-The goal is to make sure your customer economics support long-term growth.
+The goal is to make sure customer economics support long-term growth..

 What Impacts Customer Lifetime Value

 CLV is not fixed.
-It changes based on how customers behave and how well the business supports the relationship.
+It changes based on customer behavior, pricing, product value, service quality, retention, and how well the business supports the relationship after the first conversion.

 Retention Rate